Mik-TF/flist_cli_v/README.md

 ### Rebuild Locally

-You can use the Makefile command to deploy on Linux:
+You can use the Makefile command to uninstall and reinstall the binary:

 ```
 make build